WRITE A REVIEW

 More reviews by Tovah

 I LOVE everything about this palette!
 All the colors are great, plus I really enjoy all the clever names and color categories.
-TheBalm is becoming one of my all-time favorite brands.
+This is so much fun to use.

 2 out of 2 people found this review helpful.